 What grades and subjects do you teach?

-Steve Isaacs: 7th grade Game Design and Digital Storytelling, 8th grade Game Design and Development
+Steve Isaacs: Grade seven Game Design and Digital Storytelling, grade eight Game Design and Development

 How long have you been teaching?

 Isaacs: William Annin Middle School, Basking Ridge, NJ

 Isaacs: I’ve been a fan of the beautiful interface and game elements of Classcraft for a while.
 I’ve been following the product since seeing the video of how Shawn turned his class into a game.
 However, I was pushed right over the edge to implement it once the Quests feature was launched.
 My class is entirely quest/choice-based, so this feature was essential to using Classcraft with my students.

 What kinds of things are you passionate about?

 Isaacs: I’m passionate about student choice and student voice for sure.
 I love to share student work with the world and have my students create authentic projects that can be published and shared with the world.